 1. The Typical Case of Priority

-Small business owners find their businesses at the back of the queue as CRM vendors prioritize large-ticket accounts when in need of support.
+Small business owners find their businesses at the back of the queue as CRM vendors prioritize large-ticket accounts when needing support.

 While this might make business sense for the CRM vendor, it does not augur well for small businesses.